 University of Florida (UF)

 The University of Florida offers multiple online MEd programs through its top-ranked College of Education.
-UF’s online courses mirror the rigor of its on-campus programs, with specializations ranging from curriculum and instruction to educational leadership.
+Online coursework mirrors the rigor of UF’s on-campus programs, with specializations ranging from curriculum and instruction to educational leadership.

 Highlighted Program: MEd — School Leadership track